Felixgun/DUWBN_SE-RBGRU-ETN_ODMR/README.md

 This project enables **gesture-based control** of mobile robots using signal data from a **Distributed Ultra-Wideband (DUWB)** network.

-It leverages a deep learning model — **T-SE-Res-Bi-GRU** — trained to interpret UWB signal sequences as specific gesture commands.
+It leverages a deep learning model — **SE-RBGRU-ETN** — trained to interpret UWB signal sequences as specific gesture commands.
 The system translates these into real-time movement instructions for a mobile robot.

 ---